PGB-LIV/tameNMR/README.md

 #### Running Galaxy-tameNMR container in read-only mode

-To run the container in read-only mode type the following command in your docker command line (or any terminal emulator in linux):
+To run the container in read-only mode type the following command in your Docker command line (or any terminal emulator in linux):

 ```bash
 docker run -d -p 8080:80 -p 8021:21 arturasg/galaxy-tamenmr
 ```
-Here ```docker run``` tells docker to run the container, ```-d``` specifies to run it in daemon mode meaning that it will run in the background, ```-p 8080:80``` and ```-p 8021:21``` specify that we would like to map the ports inside the container to be accessible from the outside so we can access the Galaxy instance running within the container and ```arturasg/galaxy-tamenmr``` refers to the id of the container.
+Here ```docker run``` tells Docker to run the container, ```-d``` specifies to run it in "daemon" mode meaning that it will run in the background, ```-p 8080:80``` and ```-p 8021:21``` specify that we would like to map the ports inside the container to be accessible from the outside so we can access the Galaxy instance running within the container and ```arturasg/galaxy-tamenmr``` refers to the id of the container.
 The first time the container won't be found locally and will be downloaded from the Docker repository instead.

 If the command is successful you will see text in the console indicating the download and set-up process.
 Once the process is complete you will get back the control of the terminal and the container will be running in the background.
 To test that the container is running you can run the following command: